A person on jog clutching their hip in pain

 Corticosteroid Injections

-Corticosteroid injections, administered directly into the inflamed tendon, can provide significant relief from pain and inflammation associated with hip tendonitis.
+Corticosteroid injections, administered directly into the inflamed tendon, can significantly relieve pain and inflammation associated with hip tendonitis.
 These injections deliver anti-inflammatory medication to the affected area, reducing swelling and discomfort.
-However, it’s important that the relief is typically temporary, and repeated injections are generally not recommended.
+However, it’s essential that the relief is typically temporary, and repeated injections are generally not recommended.

 Other Medications

-• Nonsteroidal Anti-inflammatory Drugs (NSAIDs): Over-the-counter ibuprofen or naproxen sodium can be effective in managing pain and inflammation associated with hip tendonitis.
-However, long-term use should be monitored by a healthcare professional.
+- Nonsteroidal Anti-inflammatory Drugs (NSAIDs): Over-the-counter ibuprofen or naproxen sodium can be effective in managing pain and inflammation associated with hip tendonitis.
+However, a healthcare professional should monitor long-term use.

 In cases where conservative treatments prove ineffective, surgery might be considered.
 Surgical options for hip tendonitis include:

-• Platelet-Rich Plasma (PRP) Therapy: PRP involves injecting a solution of a patient’s own platelets into the affected area.
+PRP injections involve injecting a solution of a patient’s platelets into the affected area.
 It may aid in healing and reducing inflammation.

 These advanced treatments offer alternatives for individuals who haven’t found relief through conventional methods.